DARK AGES

 crimes beyond description

-Gildas bemoans the decadence which he believed had afflicted the Britons since their triumph:
+Gildas bemoans the decadence which he believed had afflicted the Britons since, thanks to God’s help, they had managed to halt the Anglo-Saxon advance:

 The recollection of so hopeless a ruin of the island, and of the unlooked-for help, has been fixed in the memory of those who have survived as witnesses of both marvels.
 Owing to this [aid] kings, magistrates, private persons, priests, ecclesiastics, severally preserved their own rank.
 As they died away, when an age had succeeded ignorant of that storm, and having experience only of the present quiet, all the controlling influences of truth and justice were so shaken and overturned that, not to speak of traces, not even the remembrance of them is to be found among the ranks named above.
 I make exception of a few – a very few – who owing to the loss of the vast multitude that rushes daily to hell, are counted at so small a number that our revered mother, the church, in a manner does not observe them as they rest in her bosom.
 They are the only real children she has.
 Let no man think that I am slandering the noble life of these men, admired by all and beloved of God, by whom my weakness is supported so as not to fall into entire ruin, by holy prayers, as by columns and serviceable supports.
 Let no one think so, if in a somewhat excessively free-spoken, yea, doleful manner, driven by a crowd of evils, I shall not so much treat of, as weep concerning those who serve not only their belly, but the devil rather than Christ, “who is God blessed for ever”.
 For why will fellow-citizens hide what the nations around already not only know, but reproach us with?